roveo/streamz_postgres/README.md

 key: that's what we're going to detect updates of.
 Second, it shouldn't be too big.
 The source is going to generate queries that are essentially sequence scans of the table, since you can't create indexes on `xmin` system column.
-You can overcome this with triggers and a dedicated integer column on the source, but it's not yet supported by the source.
+You can overcome this with triggers and a dedicated integer column on the table, but it's not yet supported by this plugin.
 I'll probably add this functionality and write a tutorial on how to do this sometime in the future.

 ```py